 2.8.b. a portion of the screen must be reserved for the camera’s view

-2.11.
+2.10.
 Photographs.
-Effects must not contain photographs of people, whether they are real or fictional.
+Effects must not contain photographs or photorealistic images of people, whether real or fictional.

-All metadata and assets uploaded or submitted with effects to Spark AR must follow the policies below.
+All metadata and media uploaded or submitted with effects to Spark AR must follow the policies below.